How to tune SQL to a system operating with MySQL Part 2 ~SQL analysis~

 ・What is an index?

-is a heading that allows you to quickly access data.
+a table that allows quick access to data.

-The most commonly used basic index is a structure called a B-tree index.
+The most commonly used basic index structure is the B-tree index.

 ・How to use EXPLAIN